andy23512/alnitak/README.md

 - Layout Lesson
   - 3~4 keys in a small lesson
-  - numbers and letters
+  - lessons for numbers, letters, and symbol
 - Device Layout View
   - only show the labels of keys in the current lesson
   - highlight the current key(s) required to type out the character
 - Widgets
-  - combo counter that counts the number of consecutive correct keystokes
+  - combo counter that counts the number of consecutive correct input
   - speedometer that shows the current typing speed

 ## Disclaimer